 The need for action to save European eel has been recognised internationally for a number of years.
 It remains on the IUCN red list as Critically Endangered (IUCN, 2020), and a CITES listing on Appendix II aims to closely control trade.
 It was also included on Appendix II of the Convention on the Conservation of Migratory Species of Wild Animals (CMS) in 2014.

-Further actions to secure eel recovery are urgently needed and the Fisheries Secretariat is working with partners, such as the Good Fish Foundation, across its geographical range to make this happen.
+Further actions to secure eel recovery are urgently needed.
+The Fisheries Secretariat is working with partners, such as the Good Fish Foundation, across its geographical range to make this happen.

 Our focus is: